caokai1073/UnionCom/README.md

 ## simu1
 `python3 main.py --isRealData 0 --simu 1`

-The input number of neural netowrk of `self.feature1` and `self.feature2` in  model.py should be 1000 and 500.
+The input number of `self.feature1` and `self.feature2` in  model.py should be 1000 and 500.

 ## simu2
 `python3 main.py --isRealData 0 --simu 2`

-The input number of neural netowrk of `self.feature1` and `self.feature2` in  model.py should be 1000 and 500.
+The input number of `self.feature1` and `self.feature2` in  model.py should be 1000 and 500.

 ## simu3
 `python3 main.py --isRealData 0 --simu 3`

-The input number of neural netowrk of `self.feature1` and `self.feature2` in  model.py should be 1000 and 500.
+The input number of `self.feature1` and `self.feature2` in  model.py should be 1000 and 500.

 #### Note that before you run real world datasets, you should move the corresponding `real_domain1.txt`, `real_domain2.txt`, `type1.txt` and `type2.txt` into real_data and change the input number of deep neural network.
 ## HSCs
 `python3 main.py --isRealData 1 --delay 0`

-The input number of neural netowrk of `self.feature1` and `self.feature2` in  model.py should be 1446 and 1446.
+The input number of `self.feature1` and `self.feature2` in  model.py should be 1446 and 1446.

 ## sc-GEM